David Moyes: Manchester United

 In January 2014, United were knocked out of the FA Cup in the third round by Swansea City, losing 2–1 at home (Swansea's first ever win at Old Trafford), and lost in the semi-final of the Football League Cup, with Sunderland winning a penalty shoot-out.
 In February, United lost 2–1 at Stoke (Stoke's first win over United in 30 years).
 Following consecutive 0–3 home defeats against Liverpool and Manchester City, a flypast was staged by United fans with the banner displaying "Wrong One – Moyes Out" in seven-foot high lettering during a home match against Aston Villa in March.
 After the match, which United won 4–1, Moyes said the majority of fans had been "very supportive" of him.
 The club reached the quarter-final stage of the Champions League, after beating Olympiacos, but were defeated 4–2 on aggregate by Bayern Munich.

-On 20 April 2014, United lost 2–0 at Everton (the first time Everton had beat United home and away in 44 years).
-Two days later, United announced that they had sacked Moyes.
+On 20 April 2014, United lost 2–0 at Everton (the first time Everton had defeated United home and away in 44 years).
+Two days later, United announced that they had dismissed Moyes.
 Moyes was in charge of United for 10 months, the third-shortest managerial stint in United history and the shortest in 82 years, despite calls from several respected ex-Manchester United players such as Denis Law and David Beckham calling for Moyes to be given more time at the club.
 At the time of his sacking, United were seventh in the Premier League table, 13 points behind fourth-placed Arsenal with four matches remaining, ensuring United would fail to qualify for the Champions League for the first time since 1995 and finish outside of the top three for the first time in Premier League history.
-Moyes had won 5 points from a possible 24 against Liverpool, Chelsea, Manchester City, and Arsenal (the top four at the time of sacking).
+Moyes had won 5 points from a possible 24 against Liverpool, Chelsea, Manchester City, and Arsenal (the top four at the time of his dismissal).
 He was replaced in the interim by long-serving player Ryan Giggs and permanently by Louis van Gaal.
-Moyes was awarded £5 million in compensation following the sacking.
+Moyes was awarded £5 million in compensation following the dismissal.

 Moyes was critiqued for his perceived defeatist attitude while at United.
 He had referred to their rivals Liverpool as the "favourites" ahead of their trip to Old Trafford (Liverpool manager Brendan Rodgers responded "I would never say that at Liverpool – even if I was bottom of the league"), and on Man United, the defending champions, Moyes stated their city rivals Manchester City were "at the sort of level we are aspiring to".
 Calling the appointment of Moyes Ferguson's second biggest mistake as Man United manager, the Manchester Evening News stated, "Moyes never sounded or managed like a United manager.
 United got an Everton manager, Everton coaches, an Everton player and achieved an Everton finish; seventh".